ava-labs/avalanche-docs/docs/quickstart/network-runner.md

 ## Using Avalanche Network as a Library

-The Avalanche Network Runner can also be imported as a library into your programs so that you can use it to programatically start, interact with and stop Avalanche networks.
+The Avalanche Network Runner can also be imported as a library into your programs so that you can use it to programmatically start, interact with and stop Avalanche networks.
 For an example of using the Network Runner in a program, see an [example](https://github.com/ava-labs/avalanche-network-runner/blob/main/examples/local/fivenodenetwork/main.go).

 Creating a network is as simple as: